ameyayeg/eat-the-strip/README.md

-# Documentation is on it's way!
+# Documentation is on its way!